Microbial community and hemorrhoids

 Cause → Process → Result

-Cause: The gut microbiome determines how food residues are further processed in the large intestine after the actual digestion is complete.
+Cause: The gut microbiome determines how food residues are further processed in the colon after the main digestion is completed.

 How_the_gut_microbiome_affects_stool_consistency

-Process: In the large intestine, gut bacteria metabolize indigestible components.
+Process: In the colon, gut bacteria metabolize indigestible components.
 In doing so, they influence three crucial factors of stool consistency:

 • Water binding in the intestinal contents